ssuhanii/AryavartaWebGame/README.md

 # Aryavarta

 A 3D web game built with Vite and Three.js.
-Acts as the entry point for the Aryavarta website[Aryavarta repo link](https://github.com/ssuhanii/AryavartaWebsite)
+Acts as the entry point for the [Aryavarta website](https://github.com/ssuhanii/AryavartaWebsite)

 ## 🚀 Quick Start